jamesjiadazhan/dietaryindex/README.md

 For NHANES data:

-- FPED file refers to the DR1TOT file in the Food Patterns equivalents for foods in the WWEIA (https://www.ars.usda.gov/northeast-area/beltsville-md-bhnrc/beltsville-human-nutrition-research-center/food-surveys-research-group/docs/fped-databases/).
-This is a exe zip file, so please unzip this file first to retrieve the SAS file.
+- FPED population file refers to the files in the Food Patterns equivalents for foods in the WWEIA (https://www.ars.usda.gov/northeast-area/beltsville-md-bhnrc/beltsville-human-nutrition-research-center/food-surveys-research-group/docs/fped-databases/).
+They look like FPED_DR1TOT or FPED_DR2TOT.
+  - The FPED individual files look like FPED_DR1IFF or FPED_DR2IFF.

-- NUTRIENT file refers to the DR1TOT file in the Dietary Interview - Total Nutrient Intakes, First Day, Dietary Data (example: 05-06 https://wwwn.cdc.gov/nchs/nhanes/search/datapage.aspx?Component=Dietary&CycleBeginYear=2005).
+- NUTRIENT population file refers to the files in the Dietary Interview - Total Nutrient Intakes, First Day or Second Day (example: 05-06 https://wwwn.cdc.gov/nchs/nhanes/search/datapage.aspx?Component=Dietary&CycleBeginYear=2005).
+They look like
+  - The NUTRIENT individual files look like DR1IFF_D or DR2IFF_D.

 - DEMO file refers to the DEMO file in the Demographic Variables & Sample Weights (example: 05-06 https://wwwn.cdc.gov/nchs/nhanes/search/datapage.aspx?Component=Demographics&CycleBeginYear=2005)

-FPED, NUTRIENT, and DEMO files are available in the Google Drive collected by the package developer for your convenience (https://drive.google.com/drive/folders/1umjhuS22aHEW_bU5AjYa8vrae91gsb0D?usp=share_link).
+FPED, NUTRIENT, and DEMO files are available within the package and in the Google Drive collected by the package developer for your convenience (https://drive.google.com/drive/folders/1umjhuS22aHEW_bU5AjYa8vrae91gsb0D?usp=share_link).

 ### Contributing & Notes
 **dietaryindex** is licensed under the [MIT License](https://github.com/jamesjiadazhan/dietaryindex/blob/main/other/LICENSE.txt).
 Please check out the [Contribution guide](https://github.com/jamesjiadazhan/dietaryindex/blob/main/CONTRIBUTING.md) for questions, feature requests and bug reports.
 The maintainer will review pull requests and incorporate contributions at his discretion.
 You may also reach out to the maintainer, **James Jiada Zhan**, via his email: jzha832@emory.edu. **James Jiada Zhan** home page at Emory is: https://www.sph.emory.edu/phd-students/profile/index.php?FID=jiada-zhan-12906. **Becky Hodge** provided significant contributions to validate this package.
 Thanks a lot for her help.